Skip to main content

 def run_agent(user_message: str) -> str:

-"""Run the agent with the given user message."""
+"""Run the agent with a user message."""

 messages = [{"role": "user", "content": user_message}]